data dashboard analytics

 While they both have the same goal – to increase your web pages’ SERP rankings – off-page and on-page SEO are very different techniques, each requiring their own expertise and approach.

-On-page SEO covers everything you have direct control over on your website’s own pages, while off-page optimisation covers how your brand is seen elsewhere.
+On-page SEO covers everything you have direct control over on your website’s own pages, while off-page optimization covers how your brand is seen elsewhere.
 But is there more to it than this?

 Well, yes actually.
 Because they have unique purposes, they affect different ranking factors when Google is determining where to place your web page in its SERPs.
 While on-page optimisation is focused on ensuring you have content such as relevant keywords, metadata and rich media elements that match what users will be searching for, off-page is about demonstrating how valuable that content is to visitors.

 In other words, on-page SEO can make sure Google is ranking your web pages for the right terms.
-But it is off-page optimisation that tells the search engine how high to rank them.
+But it is off-page optimization that tells the search engine how high to rank them.

 Which is better to use: on-page or off-page SEO?